 VIII.
-Bankruptcy, composition Your bankruptcy, composition and debt rescheduling cases Are you or a company owned by you subject to or have you previously been subject to proceedings concerning: and debt rescheduling Bankruptcy No Yes, when: Composition No Yes, when: Debt rescheduling No Yes, when: Your partner's bankruptcy, composition and debt rescheduling cases Is your spouse, registered partner or cohabiting partner, or a company owned by your spouse partner or cohabiting partner, subject to or has previously been subject to proceedings co Bankruptcy No Yes, when: Composition No Yes, when: Debt rescheduling No Yes, when: IX.
+Bankruptcy, composition Your bankruptcy, composition and debt rescheduling cases Are you or a company owned by you subject to or have you previously been subject to proceedings concerning:

+and debt rescheduling Bankruptcy No Yes, when:

+Composition No Yes, when:

+Debt rescheduling No Yes, when:

+Your partner's bankruptcy, composition and debt rescheduling cases Is your spouse, registered partner or cohabiting partner, or a company owned by your spouse, registered partner or cohabiting partner, subject to or has previously been subject to proceedings concerning:

+Bankruptcy No Yes, when:

+Composition No Yes, when:

+Debt rescheduling No Yes, when:

+IX.
 Inheritance Your inheritance cases If you have renounced inheritance, you must include documentation for this.
-Do you have any prospects of an inheritance or inheritance advancement?
-No Yes, when: Have you renounced inheritance?
+Do you have any prospects of an No Yes, when: inheritance or inheritance advancement?

+Have you renounced inheritance?
 No Yes, when:

+the information is correct Put [X]